Jonathan-Garber/WordPress-Authorize.net-ARB-Tools/README.md

 Version History
 ---------------
+### 1.0.8
++ Added core code a developer could use to do some basic tracking of referral ids.
+You encrypt a user ID and pass it as in a url parameter to your order form.
+The order form MUST submit this id under the name of "referrer" and the WPAT plugin will simply record the new subscription ID to the RefID users meta data.
++ New function names for RefID wpat_encrypt_user_id($userID), wpat_decrypt_user_id($userID), wpat_get_referrals($userID)

 ### 1.0.7
 + Adjusted auto cancel routine to ensure all suspended subscriptions regardless of their authorize.net status are canceled.
 + Adjusted "Next Billing Date" calculations to fix an error that occurred when a subscription was on its initial billing cycle.